ElemeFE/element/examples/docs/en-US/notification.md

       open5() {
         this.$notify.info({
-          title: 'message',
+          title: 'Info',
-          message: 'This is a message prompt message' });
+          message: 'This is an info message'
+        });
       },

       open6() {
         this.$notify.error({
-          title: 'error',
+          title: 'Error',
           message: 'This is an error message'
         });
       }